Celeste1221/WhiteWaterPotterApp/README.md

 # WhiteWaterPotterApp
-#### A mock small business cross platform application with REACT, REACT-Native, and EXPO.
+#### A mock small business cross platform application with REACT, REACT-Native, and Expo.